Short Money: Recipients

-Short Money is not available to parties whose members have not sworn the Oath of Allegiance (such as Sinn Féin), because it was introduced to offer assistance for parliamentary duties.
+Short Money is not available to parties whose members have not sworn the Oath of Allegiance, such as Sinn Féin, because it was introduced to offer assistance for parliamentary duties.
 A separate scheme (introduced on 8 February 2006) provides funds to parties 'represented by Members who have chosen not to take their seats', providing for 'expenses wholly, exclusively and necessarily incurred for the employment of staff and related support to Members designated as that party's spokesman in relation to the party's representative business'.
 This is calculated on the same terms as Short Money.
 Other opposition parties have access to Short Money to support parliamentary business only and no equivalent extension for representative work.
+Parties are not obliged to take Short Money, with this happening in 2015 when the UK Independence Party's Douglas Carswell refused to accept it despite being entitled to it.

 2023 amounts

 In the financial year commencing 1 April 2023, eligible parties receive: